codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/LAB-34.md

 #### Feature Tasks
 * complete the lab 31, 32, and 33 tasks
 ##### SCSS
-Style your application to look nice
+Style the application using sass best practices
+ * Create a _reset.scss _vars.scss and _base.scss
+ * style your components

 ##### Components
 add and refactor  the following components and organzie them according to the following tree